Fern Mallis: Career

-She is a founding board member of Design Industries Foundation Fighting Aids] (DIFFA), has served on the board of the Partnership for the Homeless, for which she created the Furnish a Future program, and also played a part in creating The Heart Truth's Red Dress Initiative for Women's Heart Disease.
+She is a founding board member of Design Industries Foundation Fighting AIDS (DIFFA), has served on the board of the Partnership for the Homeless, for which she created the Furnish a Future program, and also played a part in creating The Heart Truth's Red Dress Initiative for Women's Heart Disease.
 She chaired the Sidewalk Catwalk exhibition in the Fashion District, an outdoor display of 32 mannequins created by leading designers in summer 2010.

 Mallis is President of her own international fashion and design consultancy, Fern Mallis LLC, which she left IMG to form in 2010.
 She is on the Board of Directors for Robert Graham in New York and Tara Jewels in Mumbai, India.
 She is a consultant to Charleston Fashion Week and Seoul Fashion Week, and has served as Executive Advisor to Concept Korea for New York Fashion Week.
 She serves on a number of advisory boards, including Industrial Revolution II, and is on the Steering Committee for NYCxDesign Week.

 Mallis hosts a conversation series at the 92nd Street Y entitled Fashion Icons w/ Fern Mallis, which has featured interviews with Calvin Klein, Norma Kamali, Donna Karan, Tommy Hilfiger, Tom Ford, Michael Kors, Diane von Furstenberg, Polly Allen Mellen, Marc Jacobs, Betsey Johnson, Vera Wang, Suzy Menkes, Oscar de la Renta and Cindy Crawford.
 She also hosts Fashion Insiders w/Fern Mallis on Sirius XM's celebrity talk channel STARS.
-In January 2012, she made her theatre stage debut in the Off-Broadway production of Nora & Delia Ephron’s Love, Loss, and What I Wore.
-In February 2012, she launched a jewelry line called FERN FINDS:.
+In January 2012, she made her theatre stage debut in the Off-Broadway production of Nora & Delia Ephron's Love, Loss, and What I Wore.
+In February 2012, she launched a jewelry line called FERN FINDS.

-Kanye West disagreement and reconciliation

-In February 2015, Mallis was quoted by the New York Post as saying she was "unimpressed" by Kanye West, leading West to go on a rant.
-In June 2015, at the CFDA Awards, West was quoted as saying: "I totally respect Fern [Mallis]'s voice."